Home

 Caligonaut are vocalist/guitarist Ole Michael Bjørndal's solo project, his first album, Magnified as Giants, combining elements of the progressive end of Opeth with the '90s Scandinavian uprising (notably Änglagård and White Willow), probably at its best on fourteen-minute opener Emperor.
 Compositionally, this is largely in the 'parallel-as-against-series' area, with little repetition, although, if I may be critical for a moment, it's a little too long; near-twenty-minute closer Lighter Than Air might be better with a bit of an edit, while things would be improved by losing the guitar solos.
 Personal opinion, obviously.
 Oddball highlight?
 Iver Kleive's actual church organ on Hushed.

 Lars Fredrik Frøislie (Wobbler etc. etc.) plays subtle Mellotron, with lush strings and chordal flutes on opener Emperor, strings on the title track and choirs on Lighter Than Air, although I'm not convinced that the vibes on a couple of tracks are Mellotronic.
-Given the album's potential for Mellotron overkill, it's good to hear it being used so discretely.
+Given the album's potential for Mellotron overkill, it's good to hear it being used so discreetly.
 A fine start, then, caveats notwithstanding.
 More, please!

 Facebook